What is data (information) security and why it’s important

 Data security refers to protective measures that are applied to prevent unauthorized access (virtual or physical) to computers, databases and websites.

-“The mantra of any good security engineer is: ‘Security is a not a product, but a process.’
+“The mantra of any good security engineer is: ‘Security is not a product, but a process.’
 It’s more than designing strong cryptography into a system; it’s designing the entire system such that all security measures, including cryptography, work together.”

-A simple but widely-applicable security model that is designed to guide policies for information security is CIA triad (confidentiality, integrity and availability).
+A simple but widely-applicable security model that is designed to guide policies for information security is the CIA triad (confidentiality, integrity and availability).
 In this context:

 - confidentiality is a set of rules that limits access to information.
-Cryptography and Encryption methods are an example of an attempt to ensure confidentiality of data transferred from one computer to another.
+Cryptography and Encryption methods are an example of an attempt to ensure the confidentiality of data transferred from one computer to another.

 - integrity is the assurance that the information is trustworthy and accurate.
 One type of security attack is to intercept some important data and make changes to it before sending it on to the intended receiver.

 - availability is a guarantee of reliable access to the information by authorized people.
 Some types of security attack attempt to deny access to the appropriate user, either for the sake of inconveniencing them, or because there is some secondary effect.

 If any one of the three can be breached it can have serious consequences for the parties concerned.

 The most adequate approach for achieving high graded data security is to develop security by design, where design applies to the whole information system rather than on software only.
 We need to get away from thinking about security as a set of features.
 We must think about security as a cross-cutting concern — a concern that cuts across the functionality.